 - Where one of the parties was already married to someone else.

-- Where one of the parties at the time of the marriage resided in Australia and either of the parties was not 18 years old.
+- Where one of the parties at the time of the marriage resided in Australia and either of the parties was not of marriageable age (as defined by the Marriage Act).

 - Where the parties are too closely related under Australian law (including relationships traced through adoption or an adoption that has ceased to have effect).
 That is, either as ancestor and descendant, or as brother and sister.
 This includes half-brother and half-sister.